Felsch | The Philosopher | Buch | 978-1-5095-6769-0 | www2.sack.de

 ISBN: 978-1-5095-6769-0

 Jürgen Habermas is the voice of a generation.
-One of the world’s most influential philosophers and Germany’s greatest living intellectual, Habermas has shaped debates, both academic and public, for more than half a century.
-For as long as cultural historian Philipp Felsch can remember, Habermas has been around: as an admonishing voice of reason, as the moral conscience of post-Holocaust German society, as the son of his grandparents' neighbours in Gummersbach.
+One of the world’s most influential philosophers and Germany’s greatest living intellectual, he has shaped debates, both academic and public, for more than half a century.
+For as long as the cultural historian Philipp Felsch can remember, Habermas has been around: as an admonishing voice of reason, as the moral conscience of post-Holocaust German society, as the son of his grandparents’ neighbours in Gummersbach.
 Is the philosopher's intellectual supremacy coming to an end today, or are his ideas gaining new relevance in the crisis times in which we now find ourselves?

 This compelling account of a strikingly original thinker is also a portrait of an epoch that bears his imprint and a glimpse of a future we could embrace.